 Philip Wagner is Founder and Lead Pastor of Oasis Church in Los Angeles and founder of Generosity.org.
-Philip and his wife, Holly lead this innovative and racially diverse church, with a large percentage of attenders in their 20’s & 30’s.
-Oasis Church is known for its local and global outreach to the impoverished; especially orphans and widows, and funding clean water projects.
+Philip and his wife, Holly, lead this innovative and racially diverse church, with a large percentage of attenders in their 20’s & 30’s.
+Oasis Church is known for its local and global outreach to the impoverished, especially as it pertains to caring for orphans and widows, and funding clean water projects.
 Philip also has made an impact on issues of social justice right here in Los Angeles.
 With the help of incredible supporters, Generosity.org has funded over 755 water projects, serving 450,000 people in 20 different countries.
 Philip now continues as founder and CEO and strongly believes that generosity is the fuel for engaging the human spirit.

 Hailing from the east coast, Amy grew up traveling alongside her family.
 After spending a significant amount of time in developing world contexts, she knew she wanted to pursue a career in international development and eventually moved west to attend Azusa Pacific University, graduating with her degree in Global Studies.
-Following university, Amy spent time doing advocacy work helping to coordinate our campaigns as an intern right here at Generosity.org before being hired on to help liaison with our programs, donor communication, and other various operations related tasks.
+Following university, Amy spent time doing advocacy work helping to coordinate our campaigns as an intern right here at Generosity.org before being hired on to help liaison with our programs in the field, campaigns, and other various operations related tasks.
 When she's not in the office, you can find her reading The New York Times or taking photos for her Instagram.

 It was at this time that Philip began to dream about bringing clean water to people in Africa and other places around the world.
 He began to rally others to the cause, establish an organization and empower a generation to provide clean water to as many people as possible.